An overview of how to implement Single Sign-On for mobile apps with OpenID Connect, offering use cases and examples.

 5. The browser forwards the authorization code to the app and the browser is closed

-6. The app makes a back channel request with the authorization code, including the Client ID and a secret
+6. The app makes a back channel request with the authorization code and the client ID

-7. Curity Identity Server verifies the grant and client
+7. The identity server verifies the grant and the client

-8. Curity Identity Server responds with an ID Token, together with the access token and refresh token
+8. The identity server responds with an ID Token, together with the access token and possibly a refresh token

 9. The client validates the ID Token to accept the authentication

 With OpenID Connect, the first session must be opened in a browser user agent, which forwards the authentication request.
-This limits the implementation to one of three options:
+This limits the implementation to one of the following options:

-• OS Specific View Controller - Using an in-app view controller that shares cookie jar with the system browser
+• OS-Specific View Controller: Using an in-app view controller that shares a cookie jar with the system browser

-One method to provide the browser is to use a in-app WebView browser.
+One method to run an OIDC flow from a mobile application is to use an in-app WebView browser.

-For more information about iOS WebView options, see: uiwebview, or wkwebview in the Apple developer documentation.
+For more information about iOS WebView options, see wkwebview in the Apple developer documentation.
+For the Android implementation, see the Android WebView documentation.

 System Browser

-A robust solution is to use the system browser.
-It has the obvious downside of leaving the app and opening a new tab in the system browser.
-The upside is that if the user already has authenticated in the browser, for example for a website, the login can be shared and SSO will be applied even the first time the app is opened.
+Another robust solution is to use the system browser.
+It has the downside of leaving the app and opening a new tab in the system browser.
+The upside is that if the user has already authenticated in the browser, the login can be shared, and SSO will be applied even the first time the app is opened.

 The main drawback is the impact on user experience that comes from switching from the client to the browser application.

-As the article mentions in the ingress, both Google and Apple introduced a new way of dealing with the shared cookie jar problem a few years ago.
-This is the OS Specific View Controller.
-User experience wise it slides in over the app and slides out when done.
-It shares cookie jar with the system browser, and the app cannot tamper with the content inside the browser.
+As previously mentioned, both Google and Apple offer a way of dealing with the shared cookie jar problem.
+This is the OS-specific view controller.
+User experience-wise, it slides in over the app and slides out when done.
+It shares a cookie jar with the system browser, and the app cannot tamper with the content inside the browser.

 This provides benefits such as increased security, maintaining the client experience, sharing session cookies, password autofill, and so on.
 This is the currently recommended way when integrating OpenID Connect with mobile applications.